-- Select a subscription and initial a payment
+- Select a subscription and input payment information

 Select your desired payment plan and input your credit card information.
 All subscriptions start with a 3 day FREE trial.
 You will not be charged for the first 3 days of your MetaCloud subscription.